dertseha/goconsider/README.md

 The algorithm is simple, yet effective enough to handle most likely cases.

-The tool considers comments and identifier (names) that the user has control over.
+The tool considers comments and identifier (names) that the developer has control over and can change.

 First, the tool removes all punctuation from texts (in case of comments), as well as any casing.
 This also separates CamelCase words, and the tool tries to keep abbreviations as one word.
-A Block of comment is considered as one long text.
+A block of comment is considered as one long text.

 For example, the following texts all result in "this is an example" for further processing:
 ```
 ThisIsAnExample
 This-is-an-example
 this is.
 An Example

+as well as

+// this is
+// an
+// example
 ```

 The settings then specify which phrases to look for.
 Phrases allow looking for "word combinations".